Historic houses in Santa Ana, Manila: Fernandez Ancestral House

 The Fernandez House, along Revellin street, was built sometime between the 1890s to the 1900s.
 The two-storey house is undergoing renovations.
 The house, reminiscent of a typical bahay na bato in the Philippines, has a first level of wood and bricks and a wooden second floor.
 Another noteworthy feature of the house is its original piedra china pavement on its driveway.

 Garzon - Diaz De Rivera Ancestral House

 The Diaz De Rivera House was demolished.
 It was right next to the then St Anne Academy along Pedro Gil.

+The Diaz de Rivera family is a prominent Filipino family known for their contributions to the arts, culture, and heritage conservation in the Philippines.
+They have a long and storied history in Santa Ana, Manila, where they own several ancestral homes and properties.

+The Diaz de Rivera family is descended from Don Jose Diaz de Rivera, who served as the governor of the Province of Bulacan during the Spanish colonial period.
+The family's ancestral home in Santa Ana, known as the Casa Blanca, was built in the 1800s and has been preserved as a cultural landmark.

+In addition to their contributions to heritage conservation, the Diaz de Rivera family has also been active in the arts and culture scene in the Philippines.
+Several members of the family have pursued careers in music, theater, and the visual arts.

+The family is also known for their philanthropic work.
+They have supported various charitable causes and organizations over the years, including those that promote education and the arts.

+Today, the Diaz de Rivera family continues to be an important part of the cultural and social fabric of Santa Ana, Manila, and the wider Philippines.
+They have made significant contributions to the development and preservation of the district's heritage and cultural legacy.

 Gawat Residential House

 This two-storey villa was constructed in 1923 after Andres Gawat, a police captain, won in a lottery.
 It is located at 2307 Medel Street.
 The house is characterized by having a plain exterior, exhibiting walls made of hardwood and the traditional sliding capiz windows with iron grills.
 Board panels around the house were arranged vertically and horizontally.
 Repairs have been made to the walls to replace decayed panels.
 Galvanized iron sheets were utilized as main roof and canopies.
 Poured concrete was used on the floor on the first storey while hardwood board panels were installed on the floor on the second storey of the house.